-A critical part of the Probation System Review is deciding which methodologies will be most effective at identifying areas of the probation department's policies and practices that are in need of improvement or those which solidly align with current best practice.
-The identification of which methodologies to use should be accomplished by the individuals charged with organizing and carrying out the review in tandem with the leadership of the PSRT.
+A critical part of the System Review involves deciding which methodologies will be most effective at identifying areas of the probation and court's policies and practices that are in need of improvement or those which solidly align with current research-informed practice.
+The identification of which methodologies to use should be accomplished by the individuals charged with organizing and carrying out the System Review in tandem with the SRLT.
 Careful consideration of the chosen activities by these persons not only assures access to the people or documents needed for the particular activities, but also encourages ideas about the best way to conduct each selected analytical and review methodology.
 Following is the array of methods that can be used and are routinely employed by the RFK National Resource Center to examine the four elements of the review.
-These methodologies have been used in multiple jurisdictions and have been integral to developing the final findings and recommendations.
+These methodologies have proven integral to developing the final findings and viable recommendations for system enhancement and improved youth outcomes consistent with the identified mission and goals of the participating jurisdiction.